• Recipes

 • balsamic vinegar glaze - to make it, simmer any good quality balsamic on the stovetop for a few minutes until reduced by half.

-• fresh pesto - add after baking.
+• vegan pesto - add after baking.

 • vegan pepperoni - no joke, this smells SO GOOD while baking on pizza.
 I haven't found a vegan pepperoni in stores that comes anywhere close to homemade.
 So if you really miss pepperoni pizza, this is 100% worth the effort.
 And it's really not difficult, just an extra step.
 Tip: make a big batch and store it in the freezer!